onedata/onedata-documentation/doc/administering_onedata/ssl_certificate_management.md

   - `/etc/op_panel/certs/web_chain.pem` (optional)
   - `/etc/oz_panel/cacerts/*` (optional)

 By default, **Onepanel** ships with dummy web certificates issued for `localhost`and signed by `OneDataTestWebServerCA`.
-It's enough to launch the service and access the gui by bypassing browser warnigngs.
-However, those test certificates will prevent Onezone-Oneprovider or inter-Provider communication.
-They must never be used in production environment.
+It's enough to launch the service and access the gui by bypassing browser warnings.
+However, those test certificates will prevent Onezone-Oneprovider or inter-Provider communication in a production environment and should never be used in such cases.
+Communication using those test certificates can be enabled for test purposes by setting `ONEPANEL_TRUST_TEST_CA` environment variable during cluster deployment.

 ## Onezone